ahmedsherif99/State-flow-model-of-a-gripping-mechanism-using-MATLAB/README.md

 # State-flow-model-of-a-gripping-mechanism-using-MATLAB

-We are designing a gripper actuated using four-bar mechanism.
+We designed a gripper actuated using four-bar mechanism.
 It has four states depending on the power and pushbuttons.
 The states are:
   • Stop.
   • Start.
   • Forward Motion.